Danish Modern: The Design Philosophy

 Leg Design and Construction

-Danish modern legs taper on all four faces, creating a sculptural quality that light furniture seems to require.
 Start with 1-3/4 inch square blanks, 29 inches long.
-The taper begins 4 inches below the top (where the apron attaches) and reduces to 3/4 inch at the floor.
+The taper begins 4 inches below the top — that’s where the apron attaches — and reduces to 3/4 inch at the floor.
+I mark the start and end points clearly before heading to the table saw, because once you start cutting there’s no going back.

 At the leg tops, create 1/2-inch deep mortises to receive apron tenons.
 Two mortises per leg, on adjacent faces, positioned 1/2-inch from the outer corner.
 This offset allows the aprons to intersect inside the leg without conflict.
+I lay out all four legs together to make sure the mortise positions match exactly before I start chopping.

 Apron and Frame Construction